-A. The fee for an asbestos inspector shall be \$35.
-The amounts are based on the administrative costs of the asbestos licensing program.

-B. A completed application (as required in Part $V_7$ , § 5.1 VI, 6.1 of these regulations) shall be acocmpanied by the required fee.
-All checks or money orders shall be made payable to the Treasurer of Virginia.
-No application will be processed if it is not accompanied by the required fee.
+- A. The fee for an asbestos inspector shall be \$35.
+The amounts are based on the administrative costs of the asbestos licensing program. - B. A completed application (as required in Part $V_7$ § 5.1 VI, 6.1 of these regulations) shall be accompanied by the required fee.
+All checks or money orders shall be made payable to the Treasurer of Virginia, No application will be processed if it is not accompanied by the required fee. - C. All fees will be nonrefundable.